 How to Make Them

-For such an interesting result, these cookies are super easy to whip up!
+These delicate cookies are super easy to whip up!

 Can you freeze Oatmeal Lace Cookies?